 Hindi-English Type Software

 Smart Fonts include logical tables along with graphical data & hinting instructions for letter forms.
-So smart fonts may be called type software.
+So 'smart fonts' can be termed as 'type software'.

-In 1991, Akhilesh Gupta started developing fonts and related software for processing DevaNagari text using the personal computers.
-He started selling these software & fonts developed from 1995.
+In 1991, Akhilesh Gupta started developing fonts and related software for processing DevaNagari text.
+We started selling these software & fonts for personal computers from 1995.
 This software solution was/is for typesetting Hindi, Marathi, Nepali (& other languages written using DevaNagari) alongwith English (Roman letters).

 Typesetting MultiLingual text of